laurentperrinet/laurentperrinet.github.io/content/publication/dabane-22/index.md

 subtitle: ''
 title: 'What You See Is What You Transform: Foveated Spatial Transformers as a Bio-Inspired Attention Mechanism'
-tags: ["attention-mechanism", "computer-vision", "convolutional-neural-networks", "foveated-vision", "log-polar-mapping", "retinotopy"]
-categories: ["Computational Neuroscience", "Computer Vision", "Education", "NeuroAI & Machine Learning", "Outreach & Public Engagement"]
+tags:
+- attention-mechanism
+- computer-vision
+- convolutional-neural-networks
+- foveated-vision
+- log-polar-mapping
+- retinotopy
+categories:
+- Computational Neuroscience
+- Computer Vision
+- Education
+- NeuroAI & Machine Learning
+- Outreach & Public Engagement
-projects: [""]
+projects:
+- ''
 ---

 IJCNN page: https://www.techrxiv.org/articles/preprint/What_You_See_Is_What_You_Transform_Foveated_Spatial_Transformers_as_a_bio-inspired_attention_mechanism/16550391/1